StardustCollective/dag4.js/README.md

 })
 ```

-If you are using the types in a `commonjs` module, like in a Node app, you just have to enable `esModuleInterop` and `allowSyntheticDefaultImports` in your `tsconfig` for typesystem compatibility:
+If you are using the types in a `commonjs` module, like in a Node app, you have to enable `esModuleInterop` and `allowSyntheticDefaultImports` in your `tsconfig` for typesystem compatibility:

 ```js
 "compilerOptions": {